 Bairstow continued his fine form in 2011, particularly in championship cricket, although his 1,015 runs could not save the White Rose from relegation.
 That tally included his maiden first-class hundred which he turned into 205 versus Nottinghamshire at Trent Bridge.

-Having appeared for England Lions against Sri Lanka A that summer, Bairstow made a big impression on his senior debut with a match-winning 41 not out from 21 balls in a one-day international against India at Cardiff.
+Having appeared for England Lions against Sri Lanka A that summer, Bairstow made a big impression on his senior debut with a match-winning 41 not out from 21 balls in a one-day international versus India at Cardiff.

 His Twenty20 international bow followed a week later versus West Indies at the Kia Oval and he played in all of England’s limited-overs games on their tour of India the following month.